ben-dennenboom/snake/PROMPT_LOG.md

 - Game over screen
 - Comprehensive documentation including AI contribution guidelines
 - Proper scene cleanup and restart functionality
+- Cross-platform controls:
+  - Keyboard arrows on desktop
+  - Swipe controls on mobile

 *This log will be updated as development continues.*